hdsu-bioquant/sincellTE_2022/session1/02_scATAC-seq_Signac.md

 - What is the FRiP?
 - Why do we blacklist some genomic regions?
 - How does the TSS enrichment score help us to remove low quality cells?
-- Is there a consensus set of thresholds to indentify low quality cells?
+- Is there a consensus set of thresholds to identify low quality cells?

 ---